-The Federal Aviation Administration (FAA) recommends the guidance and specifications in this Advisory Circular for Obstruction Lighting Equipment.
+The Federal Aviation Administration recommends the guidance and specifications in this advisory circular for obstruction lighting equipment.
 In general, use of this AC is not mandatory.
 However, the use of the specifications in this AC is mandatory for lighting or projects funded under the Airport Improvement Program (AIP) or with revenue from the Passenger Facility Charges (PFC) program.
-All lighting designs contained in this AC are acceptable to the Administrator to meet the lighting requirements under Title 14 § 139.311, Marking, Signs and Lighting.
+Obstruction lighting that conforms to the specifications and standards herein constitute lighting systems that satisfy the applicable requirements of 14 CFR section 139.311.